GCATS Curriculum

 (Fall and Spring semesters; Dr. Robert Hawley, Course Director; 3 credits)

 Student research opportunities in laboratories conducting translational research.
 Application of fundamental concepts learned in didactic courses.
 Development of versatility with new technologies.
 Students must spend 30 hours per week that must include at least two full days per week dedicated to research laboratory during the semester.
 The course director must approve all laboratory assignments prior to initiating research studies in a laboratory.
+Students should contact Dr. Hawley who will assist students in identifying a lab to join.

-ANAT 6223: Special Topics in Regenerative Medicine
+ANAT 6223: Special Topics/Scientific Writing

 (Fall and Spring semesters; Dr. Robert Hawley, Course Director; 2 credits)